Agenda

 Ralph Kirby Ralph Kirby CE Europa's archive

-Young Kirby had a marvelous season with the army football club, where he made a mark for his speed.
+Young Kirby played marvelous seasons with the army’s football club, where he stood out for his speed.
 That was the reason why he caught Fulham’s eye and signed for them for the 1905-06 season.
 That same season, Fulham was playing in the Southern League, an important championship in which clubs from the South of England and Wales participated.
-Kirby played for both the reserves and the first team, and made his first team debut in a match against Millwall on April 22nd, 1905.
+Kirby played for both the reserves and the first team and made his first-team debut in a match against Millwall on the 22nd of April 1905.
+Even though he was in between the first and the second teams, he played some more games for the first one.
 Fulham ended the season becoming Southern League Champions, which is why Kirby appeared in the official team photo and why he is still remembered in the West London club.
-On the beginning of the 1906-07 season, Kirby returns home to the Midlands and signs for Birmingham City, who were playing in the Football League, the top-level football league in England.
+At the beginning of the 1906-07 season, Kirby returned home to the Midlands and signed for Birmingham City, who were playing in the Football League, the top-level football league in England back in the day.
+He was going to appear only for the reserve team (substitutions were not allowed yet at that time), but because Harper, Birmingham’s first striker, got injured, Kirby was given a chance to play a Football League match against Newcastle United, his only game in the top league.
+With 20,000 people at St. Andrew’s, Kirby played as a right-winger and offered an excellent display, even though City lost the match by 2-4.

-President Matas’ board kept in touch with the Wanderers’ secretary, who recommended signing Kirby’s as coach.The Englishman signed for the escapulats for a year and earning 225 pesetas (currently £1,22) per week.
 Once in Barcelona, the coach explained in an interview with a local newspaper that he had been in India training various military teams during World War I and outlined the main ideas of his project at CE Europa: four days of training a week and the importance of good physical preparation.
+As a curiosity, we would like to point out that the English coach changed his name during his stay in Spain.
+His real name was Conyers Kirby, and because this is a weird and challenging name to pronounce for Catalans correctly, he decided to call himself Ralph, which seemed much easier to pronounce because that was the name of the street where he lived in his native Birmingham.

-A curious fact to note is that the English coach changed his name during his stay in Spain.
-His real name was Conyers Kirby and because this is a complex and difficult name to correctly pronounce in Catalonia, he decided to call himself, Ralph, which seemed much “easier’ to pronounce and because that was the name of street where he lived in his native Birmingham.
 The manager, however, was a very reserved and quiet man and did not learn any Spanish or Catalan during his stay.
-Nevertheless, Kirby added an extra quality that the Escapulats had lacked and guided CE Europa to win the Catalan Championship of the 1922/23 season and the final of the Copa del Rey, where the team finished runners-up.
+Nevertheless, Kirby added the extra quality that the europeistes had lacked and guided Europa to the victory of the Catalan Championship of the 1922-23 season and the final of the Copa del Rey, where the team finished as runner-up.
 Kirby had raised the competitive level of the graciencs and increased their overall potential.

-According to President Matas, “the coach was not showing the same enthusiasm and interest as he had at the beginning of his stay at Europa”.
-The controversy continued when, within days of being fired, he signed by FC Barcelona, on a wage of 1300 pesetas (£7,20) per week… He stayed at Barça that season, 1924/25, where he won two titles (Champion of Catalonia and Copa del Rey).
-However, despite the success, the lack of communication with the players caused him to be dismissed at the end of that campaign.
-For the 1925/26 season Kirby signed as manager for Athletic Club de Bilbao, where he won the Regional Championship again, but in the Copa del Rey the Basque team had a terrible run and he was fired.
+He trained Europa in 34 official matches, with 21 wins, five draws, and eight defeats.
+On the other hand, there were countless friendly matches he coached, for example, those played against Birmingham City, UTE Budapest, and NAC Breda, to name a few of the most important international rivals.
+Kirby’s departure from Europa was surrounded by controversy, as the Catalan Championship was already underway when he was sacked at the end of November 1924.
+According to President Matas, “the coach was not showing the same enthusiasm and interest as he had at the beginning of his stay at Europa.”
+The controversy continued when, within days of being fired, he was signed by FC Barcelona on a wage of 1300 pesetas per week… He stayed at Barça that season, 1924-25, where he won two titles (Catalan Championship and Copa del Rey).
+However, despite the success, the lack of communication with the players caused him to be fired at the end of that campaign.
+For the 1925-26 season, Kirby signed as manager for Athletic Club from Bilbao, where he won the Regional Championship again, but in the Copa del Rey, the Basque team had a terrible run, and he was fired.

-The Englishman, Ralph Kirby was the first person to perform the specific function of a manager for CE Europa’s first XI.
-He was a ‘very English’ Englishman who brought new training techniques and a innovative style of play to the Club, but for whom his slightly bitter character prevented him, as a coach, from having a more fruitful and longer career both for our team and for other Catalan teams.
-At CE Europa, however, we will be eternally grateful for his invaluable contribution and improvement in the preparation of football in trainings and tactics in matches.
-Therefore, Mr. Kirby should be forever considered, a true Club Esportiu Europa legend.
+This is where Ralph Kirby’s adventure as a coach ended.
+Once back in England, he retreated from the world of football.
+However, to close the circle of our protagonist’s story, during his stay at our club, it should be mentioned that he also acted as a referee and as an assistant referee in several matches.
+An example of this was a friendly match between Newcastle and Everton, which he led at Les Corts (FC Barcelona’s stadium) in May 1924.
+The Englishman Ralph Kirby was the first person to perform the specific function of manager for Europa’s first team.
+He was a ‘very English’ Englishman who brought new training techniques and an innovative style of play to the club, but for whom his slightly bitter character prevented him, as a coach, from having a more fruitful and longer career, both for our team and for other Catalan teams.
+At Europa, however, we will be eternally grateful for his invaluable contribution and improvement in the preparation of football in training sessions and tactics in matches.
+Therefore, Mr. Kirby should be forever considered a legend of ‘europeism’.